Kalyanshaddy/OSSE-Assignment/README.md

 - Visual Studio Code

 ## Key Learnings:
-- By doing this assignment, we have learned how to create a project on GitHub
+By doing this assignment, we have learned following things
+-	How to create a project on GitHub
-- And also got more knowledge on the git commands.
+-	How to configure Issue tracker, Project templates
+-	How to add contributors and provide them access
+-	How to create pull request and add reviewers
+-	How merge pull request from feature branch to dev or main
+-	How to find who is the highest contributor

 ## Contributors:
 - Kairav Kumar Singh [ 2020MT93243 ]